baldman88/15-puzzle/README.md

 # 15-puzzle
-Simple 15-puzzle game for learning basics of the QML
+Simple puzzle game written for learning basics of QML